 Quickly convert a column of formulas to values.

+Here is a great Excel tip to quickly convert a column containing formula to a column that does not have any formulas.
 Highlight a column containing formulas, right-click and drag the edge of the column to the right, then drag it back to its original position, and release the mouse button, then select Copy Here as Values Only from the popup menu.

 Keep leading zeros.